 Learning More About Alcohol Rehab Treatment Options

-An addiction to alcohol isn’t something which you should take lightly.
-Consistent alcohol abuse can cause serious health implications, as well as having a massive negative impact on your life.
+Alcohol addiction isn’t something that you should take lightly.
+Consistent alcohol abuse can cause profound health implications, as well as have a massive negative impact on your life.

-In order to achieve sustained, long term recovery we feel as if you should have an inpatient treatment plan which works for you.
+To achieve sustained, long-term recovery, we feel you should have an inpatient treatment plan that works for you.
 Our friendly team have been in the same position as you and have built strong relationships with the top treatment centres across the UK.

 Alcohol rehab treatment is widely known as the most effective way to treat substance addictions.

-Many of the clinics we work with have a very high percentage (average of 98%) of people leaving their clinic successfully treated.
+Many clinics we work with have a very high percentage (average of 98%) of people leaving their clinic successfully treated.

-The only issue after that is the number of individuals who manage to stay recovered long after successful treatment with not many recent studies to reference it's hard for us to say.
+The only issue after that is the number of individuals who manage to stay recovered long after successful treatment.
+It's hard for us to say with not many recent studies to reference.

 We can only see from experience that those who enrol at clinics that offer support after treatment is completed are most likely to achieve long term sobriety.

-The majority of clinics we work with offer aftercare programmes for 12 months after completed treatment which include regular check-ups on your wellbeing from addiction recovery specialists.
+Most clinics we work with offer aftercare programmes for 12 months after completing treatment which includes regular check-ups on your wellbeing from addiction recovery specialists.

 Every alcohol rehab clinic is different but there are some factors to consider when determining whether a rehab centre is effective, this includes:

 Alcohol withdrawal symptoms can be dangerous if you are severely addicted to the substance.
 This means that several symptoms can occur when withdrawing your body of alcohol.
-Some of the more dangerous effects of this are called delirium tremens or ‘the DT’S”, symptoms of delirium tremens include seizures, hallucinations, extreme agitation, fever and high-level blood pressure.
+Some of the more dangerous effects of delirium tremens or ‘the DT’S” symptoms of delirium tremens include seizures, hallucinations, extreme agitation, fever, and high blood pressure.

 Addiction recovery professionals are very aware of these risks and will be able to spot them and provide detox medications or further medical support if needed.

-Due to the risks outlined on the answer to the previous question, we would strongly urge that anyone who may be suffering from addiction to speak to professional like ourselves first before making the potentially dangerous decision to carry out treatment on themselves.
+Due to the risks outlined in answer to the previous question, we would strongly urge anyone who may be suffering from addiction to speak to a professional like ourselves first before making the potentially dangerous decision to carry out treatment on themselves.

 We offer a family/friend intervention service to assist in helping your loved ones receive the treatment they need.

-We know that the first stages of your recovery after leaving alcohol rehab ca be the most difficult, and the first 12 months can be where most individuals relapse.
-Thats why here at action rehab we offer a 12 month aftercare program to ensure you have the resources you need to continue on your addiction free journey.
+We know that the first stages of your recovery after leaving alcohol rehab can be the most difficult, and the first 12 months can be where most individuals relapse.
+That's why here at action rehab, we offer a 12-month aftercare program to ensure you have the resources you need to continue on your addiction-free journey.